Home > Analyses > Technology > Garmin Ltd.

 Analysis of the company’s bankruptcy risk

-Garmin Ltd.’s Altman Z-Score places it well within the safe zone, indicating a low risk of bankruptcy:
+Garmin’s Altman Z-Score places it firmly in the safe zone, indicating very low bankruptcy risk based on financial stability and leverage:

 altman z score analysis